koss-null/FuncFrog/README.md

 ## Basic information

-The `Piper` [or `PiperNL`] is an interface that represents a lazy-evaluated, potentially infinite sequence of data.
+The `Piper` (or `PiperNL` for pipes with undetermined lengths) is an interface that represents a *lazy-evaluated*, potentially infinite *sequence of data*.
 The `Piper` interface provides a set of methods that can be used to transform, filter, collect and analize data in the sequence.
-Every pipe can be splitted at every moment just by equating it to a variable.
+Every pipe can be conveniently copied at every moment just by equating it to a variable.
 There are different interfaces for pipes with known and unknown length.
 Some methods lead from `PiperNL` to `Piper` interface making wider method range available.

 ## Supported functions list

 The following functions can be used to create a new `Pipe` (this is how I call the inner representation of a sequence of elements and a sequence operations on them):
 - :frog: `Slice([]T) Piper`: creates a `Pipe` of a given type `T` from a slice, *the length is known*.
 - :frog: `Func(func(i int) (T, bool)) PiperNL`: creates a `Pipe` of type `T` from a function.
 The function returns an element wich is considered to be at `i`th position in the `Pipe`, as well as a boolean indicating whether the element should be included (`true`) or skipped (`false`), *the length is unknown*.
 - :frog: `Fn(func(i int) (T)) *Pipe`: creates a `Pipe` of type `T` from a function.
 The function should return the value of the element at the `i`th position in the `Pipe`; to be able to skip values use `Func`.